mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 - Selection mechanisms to choose parents for reproduction
 - Crossover and mutation operators to create new offspring
 - Replacement strategies to form the next generation

-## Implementation

-By implementing a genetic algorithm with clean OOP design, we can create a flexible and reusable framework that separates concerns and makes the genetic algorithm adaptable to various optimisation problems without having to rewrite the core evolutionary logic.

 Genetic algorithms provide an excellent demonstration of the principles and advantages of object-oriented programming.
 By designing classes that encapsulate key components — such as the evolutionary process, population and individuals — we can create well-defined abstractions that promote modularity, flexibility and a clear separation of concerns.